Underfloor Leaks: What you should know

 What is trace and access cover?

-Trace and access cover is a type of insurance that covers the cost of finding and accessing a water leak in your home.
-If you have a water leak, burst pipe, or other problem with your plumbing, trace and access cover can help pay for the cost of finding the source of the leak, although usually not the repairing of it.
+Trace and access cover is a provision within a policy that covers the cost of finding and accessing a water leak in your home.
+If you have a water leak, burst pipe, or other problem with your plumbing that is difficult to locate, trace and access cover can help pay for the cost of finding the source of the leak, although this typically does not extend to the cost of fixing it.

 A standard buildings policy will then typically take over and cover the costs of fixing the damage that the leak has caused.
-This can damage to walls, floors, or furniture.
-Trace and access cover is usually included in your buildings policy up to certain limits, but you may need to double check with your home insurance provider if you have sufficient cover in place.
+This can be damage to walls, floors, or furniture, etc.

 Am I covered for trace and access as standard?